Last Updated on February 18, 2024 by Grant

 Of those states, New York, Massachusetts, Rhode Island and Connecticut do not honor my concealed carry permit.
 Ok… time to do a little research.

-While Connecticut and Rhode Island would not be difficult to travel through with a firearm, provided I stored it in a locked container with ammunition stored separately, Massachusetts would be a problem unless I was just passing through.
+Connecticut and Rhode Island would not be difficult to travel through with a firearm, provided I stored it in a locked container with ammunition stored separately.
+Massachusetts, on the other hand, would be a problem unless I was just passing through.
 Since we planned on staying in the state for several days, that made things harder to comply with their laws.

 New York, on the other hand, was pretty much impossible to legally have the pistol with me and do anything other than drive through the state.
 Even then, New York State Police will completely ignore FOPA and arrest people anyway.